Eyesore123/project-management/README.md

 * Alerts for project deadlines
 * Styling improvements and breakpoints for smaller screens
 * Users can set alerts for themselves from the settings
-* A new collection for user settings that keeps track of sessions
+* A new data collection for user settings that keeps track of user settings in sessions

 Project images